imliuyzh/pupperfield-service/README.md

 # Pupperfield Service

-This is a port of Fetch Rewards' front end take-home interview question.
-The original problem statement is available at: https://frontend-take-home.fetch.com.
+This is a port of the back end application used by Fetch Rewards' front end take-home interview question.
+The original description is available at: https://frontend-take-home.fetch.com.

-You can check out a client application, https://github.com/imliuyzh/pupperfield, which uses the same API.
+*You can check out a client application based on this API, https://github.com/imliuyzh/pupperfield,* *which I implemented myself.*

 ## Getting Started